alwaysbegrowing/arbor-contracts/docs/interfaces/IBond.md

 function previewConvertBeforeMaturity(uint256 bonds) external view returns (uint256)
 ```

 Before maturity, if the given bonds are converted, this would be the number of collateralTokens received.
+This function rounds down the number of returned collateral.

 #### Parameters